EvolEcolGroup/tidypopgen/README.md

 There are a several vignettes designed to teach you how to use `tidypopgen`.
 The ['overview' vignette](https://evolecolgroup.github.io/tidypopgen/dev/articles/tidypopgen.html)
-explains how the data structures are designed, and provides a illustration of the grammar used to manipulate individuals and loci.
+explains how the data structures are designed and provides a illustration of the grammar used to manipulate individuals and loci.

 The ['quality control' vignette](https://evolecolgroup.github.io/tidypopgen/dev/articles/a02_qc.html)